How to Hire the Right Process Server, Evaluate Them, and Enable Them for Success

 Just because a server’s business might be new doesn’t necessarily mean they’re new to the serving game entirely.
 If someone worked as a server for a law firm for 10 years and just went out on their own recently, they obviously have the experience you need.

 Some states—including Alaska, Arizona, California, Nevada, and Texas—require process servers to acquire a license to work.
 Other states, including Florida and New York, have local laws that govern serving legal documents.
-Make sure the candidates you consider are aware of these laws and possess the requisite certifications.
+Make sure the candidates you consider are aware of these laws and possess the requisite certifications in case a certified process server is required for the task.

 Do you have a website, reviews, or references?